A new forum has been set up to encourage mutual recognition of health and safety competence schemes

-The Safety Schemes in Procurement Competence Forum (SSIP Forum) aims to drive up health and safety standards while driving down the costs of prequalification through “deemed to satisfy” measures.
+The Safety Schemes in Procurement Competence Forum aims to drive up health and safety standards while driving down the costs of prequalification through establishing standard “deemed to satisfy” criteria.

 The forum aims to avoid the duplication of effort that results in contractors having to fill in assessments from a number of different safety scheme operators.

-The founder members of the SSIP Forum are: Constructionline; the Contractors’ Health and Safety Assessment Scheme (CHAS); ExOr Management Services ; and the National House-Builders Council Safety Scheme.
+Forum founder members are: Constructionline, the Contractors’ Health and Safety Assessment Scheme (CHAS), ExOr Management Services and the National House-Building Council Safety Scheme.